 Cocaine is most commonly produced in powdered form, while crack cocaine is derived from powdered cocaine by combining it with water and another substance, usually baking soda.
 After cocaine and baking soda are combined, the mixture is boiled.
 Once it’s cooled, it turns into a solid form which is then broken into smaller pieces, these pieces are sold as crack.

 The name “crack” arises from the crackling sound that is produced when the drug is heated and then smoked, according to the Center for Substance Abuse Research.
 Crack is highly concentrated and it is extremely addictive.
-In some instances, it’s possible for a person to become addicted to crack after just one use.
-That’s scary!
 If you or a loved one are struggling to overcome crack cocaine addiction, Wavelengths Recovery is here to help.
 Call us today and together we will start your journey to reclaim your life and get you on a path to sobriety.

 The effects of crack cocaine can be very intense.
 Traditionally, people who are addicted to drugs do a good job of hiding it.
 It’s only when their drug use gets out of control that friends and family become aware.
 This is rarely the case with crack cocaine.
 Crack cocaine is very short acting, meaning most addicts take breaks to smoke every 15-20 minutes.
 Also, the mental obsession associated with crack cocaine can be so overwhelming that addicts cannot hold a regular conversation due to their obsession over their next “hit.”

 - Frequent disappearances (to get high)